open-ideas/IDEAS/README.md

 on the [IDEAS Wiki](https://github.com/open-ideas/IDEAS/wiki).

 ## Getting started
-Two tutorials are provided at <code>IDEAS.Examples.Tutorial</code>, serving as demonstrations cases of how the IDEAS library can be used.
+Two tutorials are provided in <code>IDEAS.Examples.Tutorial</code>, serving as demonstrations cases of how the IDEAS library can be used.
 1. <code>IDEAS.Examples.Tutorial.SimpleHouse</code> contains examples with step-by-step instructions for how to build a system model for a simple house with a heating system, ventilation, and weather boundary conditions.
-2. <code>IDEAS.Examples.Tutorial.DetailedHouse</code> ontains examples with step-by-step instructions for how to build a system model for an office building (using the detailed building envelope component models within IDEAS.Buildings) with occupants, a radiator heating system connected to a heat pump, and a ventilation system.
+2. <code>IDEAS.Examples.Tutorial.DetailedHouse</code> contains examples with step-by-step instructions for how to build a system model for an office building (using the detailed building envelope component models within IDEAS.Buildings) with occupants, a radiator heating system connected to a heat pump, and a ventilation system.